 Where the SWF's activities have significant direct domestic macroeconomic implications, those activities should be closely coordinated with the domestic fiscal and monetary authorities, so as to ensure consistency with the overall macroeconomic policies.
-Response

 The size of the Fund and the returns generated by the Fund have no direct domestic macroeconomic implications for New Zealand from year to year.
 (See also GAPP 4 for key dates relating to flows into and out of the Fund.)
-However, the Fund does constitute a substantial and growing proportion of the assets on the Crown's balance sheet.
+The Fund does, however, constitute a substantial and growing proportion of the assets on the Crown's balance sheet.
 These assets are intended to fund an implicit and contingent liability on the Crown: future retirement income payments.
 As such, the Government sets overall fiscal policy for the medium-term by adopting a comprehensive perspective on the various components of the Crown's balance sheet.
-Meanwhile, the Fund's investment decisions and other activities are commercially-oriented, and made independently of the stance of prevailing fiscal and monetary policy.